 Selling an item like a car, boat or motorcycle makes things a bit easier.
 These kinds of items have a title and bill of sale associated with them.
 They also can usually be valued by online services that show a reasonable amount for the items.

 The most important thing to remember is that all money, whether it is your salary or down payment funds, has to be properly documented.
-As long as you can show where the money is coming from and answer the lender’s questions, you should have a strong chance of getting approved for the loan.
+As long as you can show where the money is coming from and answer the lender’s questions, you should have a strong chance of getting approved for the mortgage.